buildingidgr/dialplan/DEVELOPER_GUIDE.md

 2. PAUSE duration completes (7 seconds)
 3. Fallback PLAY executes (no-input or invalid message)
 4. Call ends
-5. **No webhook POST is sent** - you never receive the "1" that was pressed
+5. **No POST to eventURL is sent** - you never receive the "1" that was pressed

 **What you receive instead**:
 - After PAUSE completes without "#", Routee posts `collectedTones: ""` (empty)